yokobond/xcx-costumex/README.md

 # CostumeX
-An example extension for [Xcratch](https://xcratch.github.io/)
+Costume enhancement extension for [Xcratch](https://xcratch.github.io/)

-This extension add extra blocks to manipulate costumes of a sprite in Xcratch.
+This extension adds extra blocks to manipulate costumes of a sprite in Xcratch.
+With this extension, you can:
-By using this extension, you have a block to add a costume from a data URL.
-You can also take a snapshot of the stage and get data URL of that image.
+- Insert costumes from data URLs with custom position and size
+- Take snapshots of the stage at specific coordinates and dimensions
+- Capture video frames from the camera
+- Get costume data as data URLs
+- Query costume dimensions (width, height, center position)
+- Flip costumes horizontally or vertically
+- Delete costumes
+- Get costume names and count

 ## ✨ What You Can Do With This Extension